utkarshcmu/grafana.org/content/blog/2019-02-15-timeshift-ep80.md

 	</div>
 	<div class="col col--sm-9">
 		<h3>Latest Beta Release: Grafana v6.0 Beta2</h3>
-		<p>Lots of minor fixes and enhancements added to the v6.0 Beta2 release.
+		<p>Beta2 is coming along nicely and stabilizing.
+Lots of minor fixes and enhancements added to this beta release.
 For a full list of changes, be sure to read through the <a href="https://community.grafana.com/t/release-notes-v6-0-x/14010" target="_blank">release notes</a> and get more in-depth info about the features in the <a href="http://docs.grafana.org/guides/whats-new-in-v6-0/?utm_source=blog&utm_campaign=timeshift_80" target="_blank">documentation</a>.</p>
 		<a href="https://grafana.com/grafana/download/beta?utm_source=blog&utm_campaign=timeshift_80" target="_blank" class="btn btn--primary">Download Grafana v6.0 Beta2 Now</a>
 	</div>
 </div>